smblott-github/chromix/README.md

 Chromix is compiled with `cake build` in the project's root folder.

-The resulting Javascript file (`script/chromix.js`) can be made executable and installed in some suitable directory on your `PATH`.
+The resulting JavaScript file (`script/chromix.js`) can be made executable and installed in some suitable directory on your `PATH`.

 A chromix invocation looks something like: